molan-git/awesome-sailfishos/README.md

 [<img src="sfos_fans.jpg" align="right" width="120">](https://sailfishos.org/community/)

 A curated list of awesome Sailfish OS resources.
+Sailfish OS is a mobile operating system based on open source and developed by the Finnish mobile company [Jolla Ltd.](https://jolla.com/) and the [Sailfish OS](https://sailfishos.org/) community.
+This list is a heavily modified fork of the following original list:

-Sailfish OS is a mobile operating system based on open source and developed by the Finnish mobile company Jolla Ltd. and the Sailfish OS community.
+[Awesome Sailfish OS](https://github.com/sailfishos-community/awesome-sailfishos).
+Any support to keep the list up to date is very welcome.

 ## Contents